 I carried out all kinds of sterilising techniques to the cork before introducing it to my BiOrbAir – this cork has been boiled, baked in the oven, and microwaved – hopefully the cork was free from insects beforehand – now it certainly is!

 Cork is such an amazing and interesting, fascinating natural material, obtained from the bark of Quercus suber, (commonly known as the Cork Oak).
 Cork has many uses.
 The cork industry is regarded as sustainable, as the Quercus suber trees are not required to be cut down to harvest the bark, and harvesting the bark does not harm the tree – the Quercus suber trees continue to grow after their bark is harvested, and their bark also re-grows.
 The trees go on provide future harvests at regular intervals every 9 years or so.
 I purchased my cork bark online from the Jelinek Cork Group.

 Terrarium planting list

-I am keen to observe each miniature orchid variety, and see how the plants grow in the constant conditions provided by the BiOrbAir – many orchids require dryer periods, needing periods of rest and distinct changes between the seasons to grow well.
+I am keen to observe each miniature orchid species, and see how these plants will grow in the constant conditions provided by the BiOrbAir – many orchids require dryer periods, needing periods of rest and distinct changes between the seasons to grow well.
 Often changes in the growing conditions are required to encourage and induce flowering in orchids, as is true of many plants.
 Some orchids just won’t grow under artificial light, they need natural light to succeed, whereas other orchids thrive when grown in a terrarium, growing far better than they would outside of this contained, controlled environment.
 Let’s hope that some of the miniature orchids I have chosen to grow for this trial will succeed when grown inside my BiOrbAir terrarium!

 I decided to include the following orchids in my Miniature Orchid BiOrbAir: